 Any changes or adjustments to an Annual True-up Adjustment or Annual Update resulting from the information exchange and Informal Challenge processes agreed to by Con Edison on or before December 1 will be reflected in the applicable Annual Update for the upcoming Rate Year.
 Any changes or adjustments agreed to by Con Edison after December 1 will be reflected in the following year’s applicable Annual True-up Adjustment.

 If Con Edison and a challenging party have not resolved an Informal Challenge to an Annual Update, the challenging party shall have the right to submit by May 1 a Formal Challenge with the FERC, which shall be served on Con Edison on the date of such filing as specified in Section 8.d., above.
+If May 1 falls on a holiday recognized by FERC or on a weekend, the deadline for submitting a Formal Challenge shall be extended to the next business day.
 However, there shall be no need to make a Formal Challenge or to await conclusion of the time periods in this Section 8 if the FERC already has initiated sua sponte a proceeding to consider the corresponding Annual Update.
-A Formal Challenge shall be filed in the same docket as Con Edison’s informational filing discussed in Section 7 of these Formula Rate Protocols.
+A Formal Challenge shall be filed pursuant to these Formula Rate Protocols rather than Section 206 of the FPA and in the same docket as Con Edison’s informational filing discussed in Section 7 of these Formula Rate Protocols.
 Con Edison shall respond to the Formal Challenge by the deadline established by FERC.
 A party may not pursue a Formal Challenge if that party did not submit an Informal Challenge on at least one issue during the applicable Review Period.

 In any proceeding initiated by FERC concerning an Annual True-up Adjustment or Annual Update or in response to a Formal Challenge, Con Edison shall bear the burden, consistent with FPA section 205, of proving that it has correctly applied the terms of the Formula Rate consistent with these Formula Rate Protocols, and that it followed the applicable requirements and procedures in these Formula Rate Protocols.
 Nothing herein is intended to alter the burdens applied by FERC with respect to prudence challenges.